theosanderson/taxonium/docs/taxoniumtools.md

    This tool with convert an UShER protobuf file into a Taxonium file.
 At its simplest it just takes the `-i` and `-o` parameters, describing the input and output files.
 But for the most complete results you can add metadata, a reference genome, or even create a time tree.

    config_json
       This file controls many aspects of the UI for Taxonium, such as what searches are available.
-You can see an example file [here](https://github.com/theosanderson/taxonium/blob/master/taxonium_backend/config_public.json).
+You can see an example file at https://github.com/theosanderson/taxonium/blob/master/taxonium_backend/config_public.json.

    chronumental
-      You must have [Chronumental](https://github.com/theosanderson/chronumental) installed to use this (`pip install chronumental`).
+      You must have (https://github.com/theosanderson/chronumental) installed to use this (pip install chronumental).
 Below are several parameters that are only used if Chronumental is called.
 Refer to the Chronumental documentation for more details
 ```

 Using the parameters above you can trigger `usher_to_taxonium` to launch [Chronumental](https://github.com/theosanderson/chronumental) and create a time tree which will be packaged into your tree.